Parallel-in-Time/pySDC/pySDC/projects/parallelSDC_reloaded/README.rst

 from the manuscript.
 One can run everything with the `run.sh` script, and crop the pdf figures to the format used in the manuscript with the `crop.sh` script.

+Note that most scripts generate error vs cost figure using a cost modeling of the simulation that counts the number of Newton iterations and RHS evaluation.
+This can be switched to a estimation of the cost using runtime measurements by :

+- modifying the return statement in the `getCost` function by `return tComp`
+- changing the `xlabel="Cost"` in the `plt.gca().set` call into `xlabel="Computation time [s]"`
+- commenting the `xlim` argument in the `plt.gca().set` call

 Experimental scripts
 --------------------